Pyro57000/snaferrous/README.md

   -o, --outfile <OUTFILE>  path to save output file Defaults to not saving output.

-      \--threads <THREADS>  number of threads to use, default to 10.
+  --threads <THREADS>  number of threads to use, default to 10.

-                           Note thre thread count will be doubled, one set for share finder tasks, and one set for file and infor finding tasks.

   -t, --targets <TARGETS>  specific targets. should be comma separated.